 try_tibble() can be used to convert time series objects into data frames or tibbles suitable for plotting.
 To complement these functions ggplot() methods for

 "xts" classes are defined.

-geom_table() allows adding tables from tibble objects mapped to the label aesthetic.
+geom_table() allows addition of tables from tibble objects mapped to the

 Two statistics automate finding the location and labeling peaks and/or valleys.

 Several statistics are provided for annotations related to model fits: fitted polynomial equations as labels, fitted equations for other model fits including non-linear ones, ANOVA tables, model summary tables, highlighting deviations from a fitted curve, and plotting residuals on-the-fly.

 Statistics are provided for filtering and/or tagging data from regions of plot panels with high/low densities of observations (the stats are designed to work nicely together with package ‘ggrepel’).

 A set of functions facilitates the manipulation of layers in ggplot objects, allowing deletion of any existing layer, insertion of new layers at any position, and reordering of the existing layers.